W6CX – MDARC Club License

 Where did W6CX come from?

-The earliest known trustee of the license was Hal Mumford, W6CU.
-An interesting side note is that Hal had two brothers, Royal, W3CU; and William, W2CU.
+An interesting side about Hal Mumford is that he had two brothers, Royal, W3CU; and William, W2CU.
 All were members of MDARC at one time, as well as members of the Old, Old Timers Club (http://ootc.us/).

 Hal, who had several other call signs at various times, including W6FAR, 7CW, 7CU and 7ZJ was born Oct.
 7, 1905.
 Graduated from Willamette University in 1928 with a degree in chemistry and was then employed by Colgate-Palmolive.
 A 1973 call book lists him as living in Walnut Creek, where he passed away in 1986.